Milwaukee Legal Team Fights Nursing Home Neglect & Elder Abuse

 Holding individuals and facilities accountable for harm to seniors

 Elders in declining health often need more care than their loved ones can provide.
 It is never easy for seniors or their families to conclude that a nursing facility is the best option.
 But once that decision is made, the elder resident and the family should be able to expect professionalism, vigilance and compassion from the facility and its employees.
-But too often, nursing home residents suffer pain and indignity because of neglect, abuse and injury.
-That’s why for more than 30 years, Sperling Law Offices LLC in Milwaukee has fought on the side of elders and their loved ones.
+But too often, residents suffer pain and indignity because of nursing home neglect, abuse and injury.
+That’s why for more than 35 years, Sperling Law Offices LLC in Milwaukee has fought on the side of elders and their loved ones.

 What are the different types of elder abuse?